howtographql/howtographql/content/backend/graphql-js/3-a-simple-mutation.md

 ![](https://imgur.com/ZfJQwdB.png)

 However, once you kill and restart the server, you'll notice that the previously added links are now gone and you need to add them again.
 This is because the links are only stored _in-memory_, in the `links` array.
-In the next sections, you will learn how to add a _database layer_ to the GraphQL server in order to persists the data beyond the runtime of the server.
+In the next sections, you will learn how to add a _database layer_ to the GraphQL server in order to persist the data beyond the runtime of the server.

 ### Exercise